EvgheniiBeriozchin/watermark-detection/data-annotation/README.md

 ## Labeling
 The labeling is mostly straightforward:
  - Select one of the 2 tags available (Drawing vs Watermark), now you can draw a bounding box around the corresponding instance.
 Make sure it's as tight as possible without losing any relevant strokes.
-You can modify your selecting by pressing and dragging, or double-pressing and resizing.
+You can modify your selection by clicking on the box and dragging, or double-clicking and resizing.
  - To make multiple annotations on the same image, press the Label again.
  - Then proceed to mark whatever Checkboxes apply and press Submit.
  - As soon as you are done with a labeling session, Sync the storage and push the outputs to Github.